|Visit HRIA's website|

 Restylers: Help Shape the Industry’s Future

-On March 29, 2011, the Professional Restylers Organization (PRO) will host its Long-Range Planning meeting (LRP) at WyoTech Blairsville in Blairsville, Pennsylvania.
+On March 29, 2011, the Professional Restylers Organization (PRO) will host its Long-Range Planning meeting (LRP) at Wyotech Blairsville in Blairsville, Pennsylvania.
 The LRP serves as a critical council function and helps to determine the group’s agenda over the next 12 to 24 months.
-As PRO looks to the future to assess how it can best represent the restyling segment of the specialty-equipment industry, it becomes increasingly evident that participation will be a fundamental building block.
+As PRO looks to the future to assesses how it can best represent the restyling segment of the specialty-equipment industry, it becomes increasingly evident that participation will be a fundamental building block.

 The industry is evolving and whether it be technology, sales, technical training or networking, the challenges and opportunities your business faces on a daily basis is not unique.
 As a collective body, we become more in tune and better suited to move forward and prosper.
 This starts with your input and will continue through PRO’s effort.